stanleymw/lovey/README.md

 This is the readme for lovey, try to keep it up to date with any information future-you will wish past-you remembered to write down

+### Built using: JMonkeyEngine, Lemur GUI library for JME, Objenesis

 # LORE!!!!

 Backstory on Lovey for the uncultured and uneducated